Elective in Artificial Intelligence (Complementi di Intelligenza Artificiale)

 Exams

 Each section has specific dates (check each section web-site).
-Book through Infostud only when you have passed all the sections (the professor marked (*) is in charge of the registration).
+Book through Infostud only when you have passed all the sections (the professor marked (*) is in charge of the registration, any request for change of the modules should be addressed to him).

 Section: Automated Reasoning